-For our keen birders, Lake Victoria is one of the best places to see the prehistoric looking shoebill.
+For our keen birders, Lake Victoria is one of the best places to see the prehistoric-looking shoebill.
 Makanaga Swamps can be accessed by boat or canoe from Entebbe and offers excellent opportunities to see the massive birds in the reeds

 Days 2 and 3 - Kibale Forest National Park

-From Entebbe your driver/guide will take you west towards the Rwenzori Mountain Range and to the Kibale Forest National Park.
+From Entebbe, your driver/guide will take you west towards the Rwenzori Mountain Range and to the Kibale Forest National Park.
 The drive takes about 5 ½ hours which means you should arrive mid-afternoon.
-In the afternoon, settle into the lodge and if time allows, head out on an afternoon walk into the forest where you can see red colobus and black and white colobus monkeys in the forest canopy.
-The forests of Kibale are home to highest diversity of primates in Africa, including chimpanzees.
+In the afternoon, settle into the lodge, and if time allows, head out on an afternoon walk into the forest where you can see red colobus and black and white colobus monkeys in the forest canopy.
+The forests of Kibale are home to the highest diversity of primates in Africa, including chimpanzees.

 The following morning after an early breakfast you head to the park headquarters for your chimpanzee tracking briefing before heading into the forest to look for the troop of habituated chimps.
 Chimpanzees are very mobile and are able to move through the forest with ease and so the trek could last all day.
-You will usually hear the chimps before you see them as they use vocal sounds and tree thumping to communicate with each other.
+You will usually hear the chimps before you see them as they use vocal sounds and tree-thumping to communicate with each other.
 Once you locate the troop, you will get 1 hour with them as they go about their daily activities.
-This could include foraging, hunting or resting and grooming.
+This could include foraging, hunting, or resting and grooming.

 For people looking for a more immersive chimpanzee experience, you can take part in the chimpanzee habituation program.
-The habituation program requires a high level of fitness as the experience last a half-day or a full day and will need to keep up with the chimps as they move through the forest going about their daily activities.
+The habituation program requires a high level of fitness as the experience lasts a half-day or a full day and will need to keep up with the chimps as they move through the forest going about their daily activities.
 The chimpanzees that are followed during the habituation program are less habituated than those that are followed during the regular chimpanzee walks.

 Days 4 and 5 - Kyambura Gorge, Queen Elizabeth National Park

 The following morning you have the chance to track the lost chimpanzees of Kyambura Gorge.
 Around 20 chimpanzees live in the Kyambura Gorge, cut off from their cousins in Kibale by villages and farms.
 During the trek, you head down the steep sides of the gorge into the forest below where you start to track the troop.
-You will often hear them before you see them as they use focal calls and tree thumping as a way to communicate to each other.
+You will often hear them before you see them as they use focal calls and tree-thumping as a way to communicate with each other.
 Once you find the troop you get to spend an hour with them as they go about their daily lives.